New Scout Resource

 The Leaders of Pack 156 are following a program that has been designed to provide activities where the scouts can do their best and have fun doing it.
 Through Cub Scouting, scouts can see and learn fun, new things they can’t get anywhere else.
-Here are just a few of the many things we do in Cub Scouts:
+Here are just a few of the many things we do.

 We play outside and we learn to be good friends.
-We learn about our duty to God, and we pledge our commitment to help other people.
-We prepare to move into Boy Scouts and earn our Eagle Rank.
+We learn about our duty to God and we pledge our commitment to help other people.
+We prepare to move into Scouts BSA and earn our Eagle Rank.
+The Eagle Scout Rank is a great honor!

 The Cub Scout Pack 156 Committee